Career Advice

 Free vs Paid Traffic: Choose the Best Method Today

 To make money online, you must have a website or a landing page.
 This could be for your products, the entire store, or just a service you’re offering.
 Either way, you must find the best ways to attract an audience so they can see what you’re offering.
-The real question is whether you should opt for free or paid traffic for affiliate marketing.
+The real question is whether to opt for free or paid traffic in affiliate marketing.
 Here’s what you need to know about the differences.

 What This Article Covers